 · What can be done to improve each approach and offer a clearer line between token projects that need to comply with securities regulation and those that do not?

 Beyond the hype, blockchain technology offers some exciting opportunities for those that are involved in raising equity.
-Publications have addressed some of the general ideas around the regulatory environment in which the blockchain will fit.
+Publications have addressed some of the general ideas around the regulatory environment in which the blockchain will fit.8 In particular, coverage has explored the limits of the regulatory model in the context of the offering of tokens to the wider public via a token generation event.9

 In most token generation event, the issuers are hoping to avoid the expense and delay of an initial public offering (“IPO”).
 They are looking to tokenise all or some of their businesses to seek a relatively small amount of seed funding without the due diligence, regulatory requirements, time, or fiduciary permissions a traditional IPO would require.
 To that extent, the existing regulatory model is unlikely to satisfy their needs.